 “Active revision ... engages your mind in a creative effort.
 The more creative, the more memorable.”

 In higher education, your examinations should not just be testing your ability to remember information; instead they test your understanding of information.
 It is therefore important to make sure your revision takes this into account and that you do things that actively involve your brain (rather than just reading through notes/books and copying things out).

-Buy a pack of index cards, write a topic at the top of each card (nothing too wide-reaching).
+Buy a pack of index cards (or use a flashcard app), write a topic at the top of each card (nothing too wide-reaching).
 Look through your notes/text books and write a short paragraph that summarises each topic on one side of the card.
 On the reverse, write some key points or names and dates of the key research in the area (you don't need to fully reference everything in an exam but citations to key works are encouraged).
-Once you have done this, you can just look back at the index cards to remind yourself - great for last minute extra revision!
+Once you have done this, you can just look back at the cards to remind yourself - great for last minute extra revision!